 The Self-Directed Inquiry Program (SDIP) meets the needs of exceptionally independent students who find their curiosity limited by the traditional curriculum and find their intellectual aspirations constrained by College graduation requirements and conventional major programs.
 In order to qualify for the program, first-year students must demonstrate initiative and perseverance as learners and inquirers.
 Students interested in SDIP should first discuss their suitability for the program with their advisors.
+Suitability entails superior academic performance during the student's first-year as a college student, as well as passion, focus, and curiosity.
+By the time a student applies, he or she must have satisfactorily completed one semester with a full course load.
+Before beginning the self-directed inquiry major, a student must be a sophomore in good standing.

-Soon after returning from spring break, they need to contact the program's director, James Bloom, about the application procedure.
+Soon after returning from spring break, interested students need to contact the program's director, James Bloom, about the application procedure.
 This procedure requires an essay detailing the student's intellectual interests and learning goals followed by an interview with members of the SDIP committee.
+In preparing these application steps, applicants will need to consult the Muhlenberg College Catalog, in order to propose a tentative three-year program.
+In order to gauge the feasibility of what they plan, students will also need to consult those professors with whom they expect to do independent work during their sophomore, junior, and senior years.